DFE-Digital/education-benchmarking-and-insights/documentation/data/4_Releases.md

 ## Running the pipelines

 Once the respective data has been loaded to the Azure Storage Container, the pipeline run can be initiated.
-To do this, open the Microsoft Azure Storage Explorer tool, connect to the respective storage container, and navigate to the `data-pipeline-job-start` queue item.
+To do this, open the Microsoft Azure Storage Explorer tool, connect to the respective storage container, and navigate to the `data-pipeline-job-default-start` queue item.
 Click `Add` and enter the message `{"type":"default","year":<YYYY>}` where `<YYYY>` is to be replaced by the respective submission year, for example, for `2022-2023`, `<YYYY>` would take the value of `2023`.
 Ensure that `Store As` is assigned as `Plain UTF-8`, and set the `Time to live` value to `Expire in` with some period, e.g. 1 Day.
 Click `OK` to queue the message.
 This should then be picked up and the pipeline executed.
 You can monitor the pipeline in the respective Application Insights logs through the Azure portal.

 <!-- Leave the rest of this page blank -->
 \newpage